ec-europa/platform-dev/profiles/common/modules/features/nexteuropa_multilingual/README.md

 # Configuration

-The module set by default some permissions and variables used by the different multilingual features.
+The module by default sets some permissions and variables used by the different multilingual features.
-It comes also with the default definition of the sentence set below the content edit form and the workbench moderation state form. it is stored in the Drupal variable "nexteuropa_multilingual_warning_message_languages".
+It comes also with the default definition of the sentence set below the content edit form and the workbench moderation state form.
+It is stored in the Drupal variable "nexteuropa_multilingual_warning_message_languages".

-It can be modified this administration page: Configuration > Content authoring
+It can be modified on this administration page:
- > MULTISITE WYSIWYG > settings (path: "admin/config/content/multisite_wysiwyg/setup_en");
+Configuration > Content authoring > MULTISITE WYSIWYG > settings (path: "admin/config/content/multisite_wysiwyg/setup_en");
- The value can contains tokens and HTML tags.
+The value can contain tokens and HTML tags.